Upload Button Icon Add office photos

 How many rounds are there in Deutsche Bank Analyst interview for freshers?

 Deutsche Bank interview process for freshers usually has 2 rounds.
-The most common rounds in the Deutsche Bank interview process for freshers are One-on-one Round, Technical and HR.
+The most common rounds in the Deutsche Bank interview process for freshers are Technical, HR and One-on-one Round.

 How to prepare for Deutsche Bank Analyst interview for freshers?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Deutsche Bank.
-The most common topics and skills that interviewers at Deutsche Bank expect are AML, Client Onboarding, KYC, Account Opening and Anti Money Laundering.
+The most common topics and skills that interviewers at Deutsche Bank expect are AML, KYC, Anti Money Laundering, CDD and Client Onboarding.

 What are the top questions asked in Deutsche Bank Analyst interview for freshers?